620 W Alabama St. Houston, TX 77006 713-529-4364

 Veneers are a thin, porcelain covering for the teeth.
 It is important to understand veneers are non-reversible and require a lifetime commitment of care and replacement.
 Just like your natural teeth, veneers wear and break over time and therefore, will periodically need to be replaced.

-Cosmetic bonding at MDG Houston has the ability to close gaps, create length and width, and hide imperfections.
-It is arguably the most versatile procedure because, unlike other cosmetic procedures, it is completely reversible.
+Montrose DDS has the ability to close gaps, create length and width, and hide imperfections with cosmetic bonding.

-The procedure is simple.
-Layers of tooth colored filling is bonded to the tooth creating width and length where needed or covering imperfections on the surface of the tooth.
+The procedure is simple but technique-sensitive.
+Layers of tooth colored filling are bonded to the tooth, creating width and length where needed or covering imperfections on the surface of the tooth.

 Though versatile, cosmetic bonding needs to strike the right balance; subtle changes that make those you know say, "You're looking great!", without pinpointing exactly why.
 It will be our little secret.

-Let MDG Houston show you how cosmetic bonding can enhance your smile.
+Let Montrose DDS show you how cosmetic bonding can enhance your smile.
 Request your appointment now.